 The local currency is Thai Baht.
 We usually recommend carrying local currency for small purchases, however credit cards are accepted at most upscale restaurants, and at hotels.
 We recommend carrying approximately $400 USD to be used only in the case of an emergency, or if your credit/ATM cards are placed on hold.

-The following packing list should be used as a guideline, not as gospel.
-Our Adventure Specialists are happy to answer any specific questions about how much, or little to bring.
+The following packing list is a guideline, not gospel.
+Our Out Adventure Specialists are happy to answer any specific questions about how much or little to bring.

 - Passport/Visas/Flight Itineraries/Travel Insurance

 - Pre-trip packet